masterofpi11436/rrjweb/README.md

 # rrjweb
-Source code is on github.

-In order to download and run the framework locally; the tools git, composer, and XAMPP is used for the MySQL database
+In order to download and run the framework locally; the tools git, composer, node.js for npm, and XAMPP is used for the MySQL database

 git pull origin main
 Create the .env file from the .env.example file